kubernetes/enhancements/keps/sig-network/20191104-iptables-no-cluster-cidr.md

   kube-proxy considers traffic as local if originating from an interface which matches one of given prefixes. string argument is a comma separated list of interface prefix names, without the ending '+'.
-  This is only used if `--detect-local=pod-interface-prefix`
+  This is only used if `--detect-local=pod-interface-prefix` or `--detect-local=bridge`.
+In the case of latter, the prefix is used as option to `--physdev-in name` match instead of just `--physdev-in` in iptables.
 ```

 Given that we are handling a list of rules, the jump to `KUBE-MARK-MARQ` will be implemented with a